 We dined in only a few restaurants but thoroughly enjoyed cooking our meals at “home” with the vast array of foodstuffs we hadn’t had access to in a long time.
 Even a trip to the supermarket was a delightful experience.

-We met wonderful people everywhere we went, including Eileen, our property owner, Ann, our house cleaner, and the fine people at every shop, restaurant and stop along the way.
+We met beautiful people everywhere we went, including Eileen, our property owner, Ann, our house cleaner, and the fine people at every shop, restaurant, and stop along the way.

-Tomorrow morning, at 10:00 am we’re leaving the house to drive to Dublin where we’ll spend the night.
-Once we arrived and get settled into our hotel, I’ll prepare a short post, the last from Ireland.
+Tomorrow morning, at 10:00 am, we’re leaving the house to drive to Dublin, where we’ll spend the night.
+Once we arrive and get settled into our hotel, I’ll prepare a short post, the last from Ireland.

-From there, we’re off to the US for a two-plus months stay in several locations in three states; Minnesota, Nevada, and Arizona.
+From there, we’re off to the US for a two-plus-month stay in several locations in three states; Minnesota, Nevada, and Arizona.

-Watch for a post tomorrow, a few hours later then usual allowing us ample time to drive to Dublin.
+Watch for a post tomorrow, a few hours later than usual, allowing us ample time to drive to Dublin.

 Below is the total expenses for the three months we spent in Connemara with one night in Dublin: